-- 96. Having considered the student's access to alternative funds, the college should determine the student's eligibility for each of the bursary allowances.
-The combination of these allowances forms the potential award available to the student, which must then be means-tested. - 97.
-As explained in paragraph 21 all allowances are means-tested except: - Travel and study allowances for students under 18. - Additional support needs for learning allowances for all eligible students. - 98.
+- 94. Having considered the student's access to alternative funds (see paragraph 6), the college should determine the student's eligibility for each of the bursary allowances.
+The combination of these allowances forms the potential award available to the student, which must then be means-tested. - 95.
+As explained in paragraph 22 all allowances are means-tested except: - Care-Experienced Bursary maintenance allowances. - Travel and study allowances for students under 18. - Additional support needs for learning allowances for all eligible students. - 96.
 The dependant allowance is also subject to a deduction (prior to means-testing) in respect of the adult dependant's income.
-Please refer to paragraphs 51 to 53 for more details. - 99.
+(Please refer to paragraphs 55 to 64 for more details.) - 97.
 All other allowances that make up a student's award are subject to the following financial assessment.